The criminal hypocrisy of Hernandez’s drug conviction in a US court

 During the Cold War, for example, the US utilised Honduras as a launchpad for terrorising neighbouring Nicaragua, which had failed to properly submit to the charitable chokehold of US-imposed capitalism.

-And what do you know: contributing to the war effort in Nicaragua was none other than prominent Honduran drug lord Juan Ramon Matta Ballesteros, whose airline SETCO – which helped supply US-trained Contra mercenaries – was known as the “CIA airline”.
+And what do you know: contributing to the war effort in Nicaragua was none other than prominent Honduran drug lord Juan Ramón Matta Ballesteros, whose airline SETCO – which helped supply US-trained Contra mercenaries – was known as the “CIA airline”.
 Meanwhile, the drug trade the Contras were reaping profits from helped kick off a crack cocaine epidemic in South Central Los Angeles.

 How’s that for “ecosystems that harm the American people”?